 Respect phoneline for perpetrators of domestic abuse - 0808 8024040

 Online community support - With Abuse Talk you can join the discussion on domestic abuse through a weekly Twitter Chat every Wednesday 8-9pm GMT www.twitter.com/abusetalkonline there is also a forum https://jennifergilmour.com/community/ which is available 24/7 and even houses a solicitor who will answer questions and queries for no charge, and a podcast which delivers a series of interviews with those that work in the domestic abuse sector.
 Available on Apple Podcasts, Spotify and more.

-DV-ACT are a team of domestic abuse experts, available throughout the UK, who provide assessments, programmes, consultancy and training to local authorities and the family courts.
+DVACT-PAI are a team of domestic abuse experts, available throughout the UK, who provide assessments and interventions to local authorities and the family courts.
 Our experts have decades of experience working directly with domestic abuse perpetrators and victims, as specialist assessors and as expert witnesses in the family courts.

-DV-ACT was formed with the aim of using our expertise to help safeguard children from abuse, this is at the heart of everything that we do.
-To read more about us please visit our post - Who are DV-ACT?
+DVACT-PAI was formed with the aim of using our expertise to help safeguard children from abuse, this is at the heart of everything that we do.
+You can read more about our recent merge of DV-ACT and PAI on our blog post to find out more about me and the start of DV-ACT please visit our post - Who are DV-ACT?